venkat24/aaveg_website/readme.md

 Source of the Aaveg 17 website ([aaveg.net](http://aaveg.net)) in Laravel PHP.
 Also serves JSON APIs for the Apps.

+## NOTICE
+This has now been migrated to github.com/TanviKumar/aaveg_website .

 ## Route Documentation

  - All routes must be hit with the base `https://aaveg.net`.
 Note the `https`.